Repost from 2015. Edited, updated, and corrected.

-When I started attending a Christian church in the late 1950’s, hymns, hymns, and only hymns were the songs of the church.
-In the 1960’s southern gospel music started to influence what was sung on Sunday morning.
-From there came the Gaither era, the contemporary Christian era, and finally the praise and worship era.
+When I started attending a Christian church in the late 1950s, hymns, hymns, and only hymns were the songs of the church.
+In the 1960s, southern gospel music started to influence what was sung on Sunday mornings.
+From there came the Gaither era, the contemporary Christian music era (CCM), and finally the praise and worship era.
 Drums, guitars, praise teams, and worship leaders are standard fare in churches now.
 Seniors tend to not like it, millennials think it is boring, and baby boomers say, FINALLY, rock music in the church.

 Over the last eight years I spent in the ministry, the churches I pastored used a blended worship approach.
 We’d sing hymns, but we also sang a lot of praise and worship songs.
 My three oldest sons played bass and guitar, so they became the church band.
 At the time, I thought it was wonderful, but now that I am years removed from singing love songs to Jesus, I have a far different opinion.

-Just for fun, I clicked the Praise and Worship channel on Rdio.
-I listened to many of the songs we sung years ago, mixed in with new praise and worship songs.
+Just for fun, I clicked the Praise and Worship channel on Rdio — a now defunct music streaming service.
+I listened to many of the songs we sang years ago, mixed in with new praise and worship songs.
 As I listened to the instrumentation, I couldn’t help but notice how the songs stirred my emotions.
-It’s the instrumentation that gives the syrupy, Jesus is your boyfriend lyrics their sexual appeal.
+It’s the instrumentation that gives the syrupy, Jesus-is-your-boyfriend lyrics their sexual appeal.
 I thought, these songs are love-making songs.
 And that is exactly why so many Christians love them.
 Hymns generally appealed to the intellect.
 Praise and worship music makes no pretense of appealing to the intellect.
-The music is meant to agitate the emotions, putting the listener in a frame of mind that makes it easy for Jesus to have
+The music is meant to agitate emotions, putting listeners in a frame of mind that makes it easy for Jesus to have “commune” with believers.

 Many praise and worship songs are little more than aids for spiritual masturbation.
-Often the lyrics are shallow and repetitive, focusing on self and not God.
-Some of the lyrics are so shallow that just by changing a few words you can change the song from a love song to Jesus to a love song to your boyfriend or girlfriend.
-Take the song (Trading My Sorrows) Yes Lord by Matt Redman.
+Often, the lyrics are shallow and repetitive, focusing on self and not God.
+Some of the lyrics are so shallow that just by swapping a few words, you can change the song from a love song to Jesus to a love song to your boyfriend, girlfriend, or spouse, Take the song (Trading My Sorrows) Yes Lord by Matt Redman.
 The next time you are making love to your significant other, speak or sing these lyrics, changing the word Lord to the name of your partner:

 We say yes lord yes lord yes yes lord